Shreya62002/Self-Driving-Vehicle/README.md

         0: 'LANE_LEFT',\
         1: 'IDLE',\
         2: 'LANE_RIGHT',\
-        3: 'FASTER',\
-        4: 'SLOWER'\
     }
 ## Observation Space
 We used lidar observation to measure relative distances of ego vehicle  from other vehicles.
 ## Method Used
 Q learning \
 One of the strengths of Q-Learning is that it is able to compare the expected utility of the available actions without requiring a model of the environment.
-Reinforcement Learning is an approach where the agent needs no teacher to learn how to solve a problem.\
+Reinforcement Learning is an approach where the agent needs no teacher to learn how to solve a problem.
+# **Environment**
+gym.make('highway-v0')